Hackerfox8100/Hackerfox8100.github.io/content/posts/PLSC 439 Simulation.md

 * How do we approach this from a neutral standpoint?
 	* avoid labeling specific people as extremist
 * OR can you accompany us to the congress hearing to make sure human rights are an upmost concern

+**Conversation with congress**
+* talked about notes 2 and clarify that we are giving an update
+* looking to flag and warn violent content
+* looked to get more funding to provide more enhanced training
+	* nuances and how that effects viewers
+	* extremist content tech
+* talked about GDPR and how we need to work within that
+* mentioned new patriot act as well
+Response
+* previously seen a lack of ability to monitor hateful content in different languages
+* asked about AI and if that is a possibility
+	* not really a possibility because of drift and the nature of the extremist content
+* going in a good direction, not looking to pass legislation against us at the moment
+* are we looking into counter messaging
+	* intel may be able to help
+	* Human rights wants to make sure this is neutral and walk the fine line

+**Press statements at EU
+* High threat of attack in Belgium, so declared state of emergency which triggers their patriot act
+* Does not impact refugee deal (not sure what that is)

+**Conversation with U.S. State Department
+*